 Allow three to four hours.

-Is food and beverages offered at Jamestown and Yorktown Victory Center?
+Are food and beverages offered at Jamestown and Yorktown Victory Center?

 Jamestown Settlement café offers soups, sandwiches and beverages.
 The Yorktown Victory Center offers a snack and beverage vending area with patio seating.
 Picnic tables are located at both Jamestown Settlement and the Yorktown Victory Center.
 Food and drink are not allowed inside the museums or outdoor living-history areas.